aaikedw/fada-import-specs/FADA-import-specs-new.md

 - Checking for unique taxonIDs in taxon table - if error WARNING **non unique IDs**, show lines/list IDs, offer possibility to ignore a line or abort the import process
 - Check whether acceptedNameUsageID and parentNameUsageID refer to taxonIDs present in taxon table - if error WARNING **core IDs missing from taxon table**, show lines/list IDs, offer possibility to ignore a line or abort the import process

+Note: The GBIF library for processing DwC-A automatically ignores the entries in the extension files that do not match the core IDs.
+As this procedure also ensures the relational integrity and it would require (potentially time consuming) code forking to perform this check, we decided to skip it on 6/8/15.

 - Checking whether taxonIDs/coreIDs in extension tables correspond to taxonIDs in taxon table - if error: as above
 - Checking the consistency of the row, e.g.: if the “specificEpithet” field is provided, the “genus” field cannot be empty.
 If error WARNING **line consistency problem for** ‘taxonRank’ missing ‘higherTaxonRank’: show line and offer possibility to ignore line or edit line
 - Check whether data for higher taxonomic levels are correctly declared; genus requires family, species requires genus, subspecies requires specificEpithet. - if error WARNING **higher taxonomy missing in input file for** taxonRank:scientificName missing taxonRank:scientificName, offer possibility to ignore or edit line
 See example mock-up [./UI-screenshots-new/4FADA-import_tool-mockup-validation_format.jpg](./UI-screenshots-new/4FADA-import_tool-mockup-validation_format.jpg).

+During discussion with Sylvain on 6/8/15 we realised that the combination of record (ignore line) and field (empty, edit) level actions as envisaged in the mock-ups (Fig. 7) is not ideal and could result in potential conflicts (e.g. ignore line + edit field action for same line).
+As a solution, we agreed to split this up as follows; 1) report the lines with errors and the type(s) of errors per line, and offer the possibility to ignore the lines, process the line “as is” or act on the individual fields affected, and 2) provide the option to act on specific fields containing errors, providing the options ignore error, empty field and edit field.
+Following this logic, the processing of the declaration errors and import conflicts also needs to be re-considered.
+The “line consistency errors” could probably be reported along with the other record level error reporting (as described in preceding sentences), while the hierarchical consistency errors require a separate interface to add the missing info (cfr. the “create from” and “create new” option in the middle pane of Fig. 7).
+The form for entering this info does not need to cover all DarwinCore fields, but requires most of the info from the taxon sheet to be entered/generated; _Family, Subfamily, Tribe, Subtribe, Genus, Subgenus, Species group, Species, Subspecies_ (depending on the taxonrank for which there is a hierarchical consistency error; i.e. if error is for undeclared Genus, only the rank Genus and up need to be completed), _Author(s), Date, Original genus, Original species name, Parentheses_ and _ref key_ have to be included in the form.
+It was agreed that the implementation of the “validation report review” which is presented in 5 tab sheets  in Fig. 7 will be split up in 3; 1) Hierarchical consistency errors, 2) Record and field level errors (itself split up in 2 steps as described earlier)  and 3) import status errors, each with its specific interface and options for dealing with the warnings/errors.

 #### Imported data compared to data in the database tables
 Based on the groupID (entirely new group?) and (provider) taxonID/coreID > Check which data are already present in the database and compare content of fields if the provider taxonID/coreID is already present.
 Records can either be;